ericmoore123/ericmoore123/README.md

 - 📫 Email me at: **eric.d.moore@outlook.com**

-- My daily driver of choice is JavaScript with a current focus on React and various web CMSs'
+- My daily driver of choice is JavaScript with a current focus on React and various web CMSs

 <h3 align="left">Languages and tools I use: </h3>
 <p>